Trust is harder than it used to be.

 When Autonomy Becomes Protection

-Relying on yourself starts to feel safer than depending on others.
-Words that once carried positive meaning—authority, obedience, surrender, trust—can begin to feel threatening because they have been associated with coercion, manipulation, or betrayal.
+Words that once sounded positive—authority, obedience, surrender, trust—can begin to feel threatening because they have been associated with coercion, manipulation, or betrayal.

-It describes the posture that forms when autonomy slowly changes its role.
-Instead of simply expressing freedom, it becomes a way of protecting oneself from further harm.
+Trust Again calls this shift Defensive Autonomy—the moment when autonomy quietly changes its role.
+Instead of simply expressing freedom, it becomes a way of protecting yourself from further harm.

 Recognizing this shift helps explain why conversations about faith and authority sometimes stall before they even begin.